Coill Dubh produce comeback for the ages to reach SHC semi-final

 Keegan responded with a ’65 but Celbridge lost their composure somewhat, albeit under intense pressure, and substitute David Daly saw red three minutes from the end for a high challenge on Delaney.

-Delaney picked himself up and drove the resultant free into the Celbridge goalmouth where Declan Flaherty was on hand to finish to the net.
-That made it 3-17 apiece with only two minute remaining, the sides level for the first time since the Andrew McNiffe had opened Celbridge’s account in the opening minute.
+That made it 3-17 apiece with only two minutes remaining, the sides level for the first time since the Andrew McNiffe had opened Celbridge’s account in the opening minute.

 COILL DUBH: Oisín Corboy; Jamie Kenna, Dylan Brereton, Conor Gordon; John Dee, Mark Grace, Fionn Moran; Enda Keane, Mark Delaney 0-9 (2fs,1’65); Éanna O’Neill 1-2, Declan Flaherty 1-1, Seán Dunne; Colm Gordon 0-1, Johnny Byrne 1-2, Conor Carew 0-4 (1f).
 Subs: Sean McLoughlin for Dunne 60+3.